etijskens/et-micc/LINKS.rst

-This page is a compilation of links I found interesting while learning Python and while solving everyday problems.
+This page is a compilation of links I found interesting while learning Python and while solving everyday problems in project management and maintenance, and of course scientific computing.
 As I keep on learning this list evolves continuously :-)

 "the most dangerous thought you can have as a creative person, is that you know what you are doing." `Bret Victor - The Future of Programming <https://vimeo.com/71278954>`_.